 The aims of the Institute for Integrated Micro and Nano Systems are to:

-• deliver leading research on the above portfolio with a particular emphasis on interdisciplinary collaboration
+- Deliver leading research on the above portfolio with a particular emphasis on interdisciplinary collaboration

-• to publish the results in high quality journals
+- Publish the results in high quality journals

-• to disseminate them to the wider society
+- Disseminate them to the wider society

-• to maximise the economic and societal impact of the research by pursuing the research into applications sometimes on into the commercial arena
+- Maximise the economic and societal impact of the research by pursuing the research into applications sometimes on into the commercial arena

 An important aspect of the above objective is to also provide high quality training in research, technology & enterprise and thereby to train the next generation of researchers, technologists and engineers.